 The Maine State Grant is a need-based state grant awarded to eligible undergraduate students.
 The application is the Free Application for Federal Student Aid (FAFSA), which must be received by the Federal Processor May 1.
 State grant programs may be available for students who are not Maine residents.
 Those students are encouraged to contact the appropriate state agency for more information and to apply.

 The Federal Work Study program provides employment opportunities on campus or, in some instances, with off-campus agencies while the student is enrolled in school.
 This program helps students to pay for educational expenses.
-Eligible students are limited to part-time employment during the academic year but may work up to 40 hours per week if employed under the summer Work Study Program.
+Eligible students are limited to part-time employment during the academic year but may work up to 40 hours per week if employed under the FWS Summer Work-Study Program.
+Summer work hours are however, limited to the dollar amount of the work allocation granted to the student for this time period.
 Eligibility is based on need and available funds.
 To be considered for this type of aid, a student must complete the Free Application for Federal Student Aid (FAFSA).
 To maintain eligibility for Federal work study, a student must be enrolled at least half–time during the academic year.
 For summer consideration, the student must be registered for summer classes or for the upcoming fall semester.

 University Work Study Program

-The student must be enrolled at least half–time during the academic year.
-For summer consideration, the student must be registered for summer classes or for the upcoming fall semester.
+For consideration, the student must be enrolled at least half–time during the academic year and during the summer period, the student must be registered for summer classes or for the upcoming fall semester.

 A student interested in this type of employment must complete an UMFK Student Employment application that is available at the UMFK website and from the Student Employment Office.